Posted/Revised: February 16, 2022

 (a) Emissary may restrict the ability of Customer to communicate with Consumers who have opted out via the System.
 Customer shall not charge a fee, require a Consumer to give any personal information (other than his or her phone number or email address), or take any step other than sending a reply Message as a condition of honoring an Opt-Out Request.

-(b) During the Term, Emissary will use automated means to add the phone numbers of Consumers who have made Industry Standard Opt-Out Requests to the System Suppression List.
+(b) During the Term, for the purposes of subsection (a) above, Emissary will use automated means to add the phone numbers of Consumers who have made Industry Standard Opt-Out Requests to the System Suppression List.
 Communication to phone numbers added to the System Suppression List will be blocked by the System.
-Additionally, Customer shall have the ability to add numbers to the System Suppression List at its discretion if Opt Out Requests are received either outside of the System or through means other than Industry Standard Opt-Out Requests.
+Additionally, Customer shall have the ability to add numbers to the System Suppression List at its discretion if Opt-Out Requests are received either outside of the System or through means other than Industry Standard Opt-Out Requests.
 At any time, each Authorized Agent shall have the ability to access and export the portion of the System Suppression List tied to their contacts and, at any time prior to termination of the Agreement and within 30 days thereafter, Customer may request that Emissary provide a copy of the entire System Suppression List.

-(d) After termination of this Agreement, Customer is responsible for maintaining the System Suppression List provided by Emissary and honoring such requests.
+(d) The Customer shall be responsible for retrieving the System Suppression List from the System prior to termination of this Agreement.
+After termination of this Agreement, Customer shall be responsible for maintaining the System Suppression List and honoring such requests.

 3. SYSTEM FEES.